Opatija

 Angiolina Park & Villa Angiolina

-A beautifully landscaped park filled with exotic plants, centered around Villa Angiolina — the birthplace of tourism in Opatija and now a museum.
+A beautifully landscaped park filled with exotic plants, centred on Villa Angiolina — the birthplace of tourism in Opatija and now a museum.

 Spring